Bhawna5/Predict-useful-life-of-machine-using-ANN/README.md

 FFNN is used as ANN and LM algorithm is used to train neural network.
 To use LM algorithm pyrenn library is imported using pyrenn.py in repository.
 # Dataset
-Dataset consists of recordings of 4 bearings.
+Dataset consists of recordings of 4 bearings every 10 minutes.

 # Results
 This program shows RMS and Kurtosis graph for each bearing.